-NOTE: As labour is paid by the Boreal Home Builder's Experts training and the only cost is tools, gas, paint/varnish, nails, repair, management and equipment/building replacement and upgrades.
+NOTE: As labour is paid by the Boreal Home Builder's training is paid through University of Manitoba and the only cost is tools, gas, paint/varnish, nails, repair, management and equipment/building replacement and upgrades.
 We have a large need to reinvest and replace equipment and upgrade the portable sawmill from gas to electrical and permanent in future years.
 This applies to all the items except the house which will have many other electrical wiring, plumbing materials, sinks, bathtubs, roofing and appliances and other costs required for it as well as shipping costs.